 - Register between 1 and 30 September (18:00 UK time) for Chemical Engineering and Biotechnology, Computer Science, Economics, Engineering, Medicine and Natural Sciences.

 Step 3 - Check the cost and financial support available

-We realise that this is difficult for EU students at the moment due to Brexit - do read the notes for EU students applying in Oct 2020, which includes an update on Christ's financial support, and we are gradually adding to our country-specific pages.
+We realise that EU students in particular often have questions relating to finances following Brexit - do read the notes for EU students, which includes an update on Christ's financial support, and we are gradually adding to our country-specific pages.

 Step 4 - Check the application details